PSHE, Citizenship and Relationship Education (RSE)

 - Living in the Wider World.

 Within Health and wellbeing, the focus is on Physical health and Mental wellbeing, Growing and changing and keeping safe.
 In Relationships the children will explore families and friendships, safe relationships and respecting ourselves and others.
 Units of Belonging to a community, Media Literacy and digital resilience and Money and work are the focus in Living in the Wider World.
 Weekly sessions of PSHE take place throughout school these involve class discussions, circle time, drama and role play.
 British Values assemblies take place weekly with a member of SLT and displays around school build their awareness and understanding of this.
 Visitors are welcomed to the school enhancing the PSHE curriculum through assemblies and workshops.
 PSHE is considered during the process of selecting any school trips to enrich children’s experiences.
 Any PSHE related issues that arise in the school day are dealt with by the class teacher and teaching assistant in an informed manner.

 School council representatives from each Key stage two class are voted for in a democratic process, with year 2 members joining in the Summer term.
-School council raise concerns or pupil voice during a weekly meeting with clear focus.
+School council raise concerns or pupil voice during half-termly meetings with clear focus.
 School council representatives take forward the voices of their class members and will meet with other subject leaders to share their opinion on the subject to allow developments to take place.